Naruto Uzumaki: Part II

-In the Boruto series
+In Boruto

 In the spin-off manga Naruto: The Seventh Hokage and the Scarlet Spring, Naruto and his allies go to defeat a new Akatsuki organization led by the so-called Uchiha known as Shin Uchiha, as Sasuke fears Kaguya's allies might try to attack them.
 In Boruto: Naruto the Movie (2015), which takes place after the series' epilogue, Naruto's Hokage status strains his relationship with his son Boruto as his duties often kept him from his family.
-During the ninja examinations, Naruto is abducted by Kaguya's clanmates, Momoshiki and Kinshiki, and then saved by his son Boruto, Sasuke, and the Kage, before helping his son to destroy Momoshiki.
+During the ninja examinations, Naruto is abducted by Kaguya's clanmates, Momoshiki Ōtsutsuki and Kinshiki Ōtsutsuki, and then saved by his son Boruto, Sasuke, and the Kage, before helping his son to destroy Momoshiki.
 Across this fight, Naruto and Boruto reconcile.
 In Boruto: Naruto Next Generations, the manga starts in a distant future where Naruto is implied to be dead or missing in action by an enemy of Boruto, Kawaki.
-In the anime, before Boruto became a ninja, Naruto often made appearances with his new family.
-In the manga, a younger Kawaki is adopted by Naruto when the teenager becomes a fugitive from the group Kara.
+In the anime, before Boruto became a ninja rank Genin, Naruto often made appearances with his new family.
+In the manga, a young Kawaki is adopted by Naruto when the teenager becomes a fugitive from the group Kara.
 Naruto clashes with the members from Kara to protect his children, to which the village fears the Ōtsutsuki clan is planning to attack again through Kara's members as well, like Boruto and Kawaki, who share a cursed mark known as Karma.
-In the fight against Kara's leader, Isshiki Ōtsutsuki, Naruto and Kurama combine their chakra together at the cost of their possible death.
+In the fight against Kara's true leader, Isshiki Ōtsutsuki, Naruto and Kurama combine their chakra together at the cost of their possible death.
 In the aftermath, Kurama reveals that he lied to Naruto about this combination, knowing that he would refuse to use their newfound power if it meant that Kurama would die, and he goes to the afterlife.
 Naruto continues to fight against the remaining Kara members.
-Kawaki's desire to protect Naruto results in sending him alongside Hinata to another dimension where the two will be trapped without aging until he believes the current fights are over.
+Kawaki's desire to protect Naruto results in sending him alongside Hinata to timeless dimension where the two will be trapped without aging until he believes the current fights are over.